 “A Randomized Clinical Trial of the Treatment Effects of Massage Compared to Relaxation Tape Recordings on Diffuse Long-Term Pain” was conducted by staff at the Uppsala University Department of Public Health and Caring Sciences, in Uppsala, Sweden.

-One-hundred-seventeen subjects with long-term, diffuse (spread out) musculoskeletal pain participated in the study.
+One hundred-seventeen subjects with long-term, diffuse (spread out) musculoskeletal pain participated in the study.
 Each subject had pain that had lasted for at least three months and was not caused by a specific disease or condition.

 Participants were randomized to either a massage or relaxation group.
-Subjects in the massage group received anywhere from six to 10 massages, each lasting 30 minutes.
+Subjects in the first group received anywhere from six to 10 massages, each lasting 30 minutes.
 Subjects received the massages one to three times per week.
 Participants received an average of seven massages.
 One person administered all massages, and each session was adjusted to meet subjects’ individual pain thresholds.

 Subjects in the relaxation group listened to a relaxation tape twice a week for five weeks.
 The tape instructed them to tense and relax the muscle groups and breathe slowly and regularly.

 Questionnaires regarding the subjects’ age, gender, smoking habits, country of birth, marital status and profession were filled out before, immediately after and three months following the study.
 A self-rated health questionnaire and rating scales for mental energy and muscle pain were also administered at these times.

 Results of the study showed that, during treatment, there was a significant improvement in self-rated health, mental energy and muscle pain for subjects in the massage group as compared to those in the relaxation group.